aio-libs/aiohttp/docs/tutorial.rst

 Setup
 ^^^^^

-In this tutorial we use latest PostgreSQL database.
+In this tutorial we will use the latest PostgreSQL database.
 You can install PostgreSQL using this instruction http://www.postgresql.org/download/

 Database schema
 ^^^^^^^^^^^^^^^

-We use SQLAlchemy for describe database schema.
+We use SQLAlchemy to describe database schemas.
 For this tutorial we can use two simple models ``question`` and ``choice``::

     import sqlalchemy as sa